Two Families of Buffered Frobenius Representations of Overpartitions: Buffered Frobenius Representations of the Second Kind

 \section{Buffered Frobenius Representations of the Second Kind}

 Recall that $\overline{R[2]}(z;q)$ is the generating series for the $M_2$-rank of overpartitions.
 We consider the series

 bearing in mind that

 The thoughtful reader may be concerned that we are reproducing the work of Section \ref{first}.
-We will see that buffered Frobenius representations of the second kind generalize Lovejoy's second Frobenius representation of partitions directly, as opposed to $B_1$-representations, which give a multi-to-one correspondence.
+We will see that buffered Frobenius representations of the second kind directly generalize Lovejoy's second Frobenius representation of overpartitions, as opposed to the multi-to-one correspondence that $B_1$-representations require.
 We hope that studying both of these families will allow us to define an infinite family of overpartition ranks, as we discuss in Section \ref{end}.

 We see a transformation of $\FrobkII$ in the theorem below.

 \begin{thm} Let $k \geq 1$ be a positive integer.
 Then we have

 where we write $N_0 := 0$ and for all $1\leq i \leq k$, we write $N_i = \nkplus{n}{i}$. \end{thm}